stacksjs/ts-pkgx/README.md

 ## Changelog

-Please see our [releases](https://github.com/stackjs/ts-pkgx/releases) page for more information on what has changed recently.
+Please see our [releases](https://github.com/stackjs/launchpad/releases) page for information on changes.

 ## Contributing